FiniteSingularity/obs-stroke-glow-shadow/README.md

 #### Stroke Filter Parameters
 <img src=".github/assets/images/stroke_interface.png" align="right">

 1. **Source**- *Only available when used as a source* Select the source used to generate the stroke.
 In the case of a filter, this is the filtered source and this input will not be shown.
-If using the Stroke Source a source in this dropdown must be selected.
 2. **Position**- Select either Outer Stroke or Inner Stroke.
-Outer strokes are drawn from the edge of the mask outward, while inner strokes are drawn from the edge of the mask inward, over the top of the original source.
+Outer strokes are drawn from the edge of the mask outward, while inner strokes are drawn from the edge of the mask inward over the top of the original source.
 3. **Options**- For an Outer Stroke if using the Stroke Source there is an option for `Infill Zero Offset` which will fill inside of the stroke if the offset is zero.
 For an inner stroke, both the filter and source have the option `Ignore Source Border` which will suppress drawing a stroke anywhere the masked content meets the edge of the source (e.g.- if your masked facecam is aligned with the bottom of the source).
 4. **Stroke Size**- Specifies the thickness (in pixels) of the stroke.
 5. **Offset**- Indicates how many pixels from the edge of the mask you want the stroke to be drawn.